hb9kns/NEMO/NEMO/static/howtos/equiresp.md

 The `Maintenance` page permits to display maintenance state of all tools.
 Equipment responsibles may update problem reports.

+To resolve an issue (e.g to mark a tool as available after a shut-down), select the "Resolve" radio button, note the corrective actions, and select a Resolution category (if applicable), then click on "Save task".
+(A shortcut for this can also be accessed through the Tool control menu, by clicking on the wrench symbol in case of open issues, which will display links on "update or resolve this task".)

 ### News

 This leads to a list of recent news.